The tragic tale of Henry Eslick

 William Henry Eslick was born in 1875 in Sandhurst.
 He had two brothers, but only one survived to adulthood.
 The family moved to Bendigo, and then to Abbotsford, taking up residence in Lulie Street itself.

 Henry was a talented sportsman who would play district/pennant cricket with North Melbourne.
 At 17 he was playing football with a local lower level club called Collingwood Excelsior and in 1892 was reported to have kicked four goals in one game.
-The next year he won a gold scarf pin for “best forward play”.
-The year after that he was playing with Fitzroy Juniors, and it was there that the Magpies seem to have seen him play.
+That same year he won a gold scarf pin for “best forward play”.
+He continued with Excelsior in 1893, but by 1894 he was on the radar of both Fitzroy Juniors and Collingwood Juniors, named in match day squads for each in successive weeks.

-After the Pies lost to South Melbourne on June 1, 1895, the entire VFA competition was scheduled to take part in a charity fundraising day the following Saturday.
+The Pies obviously kept an eye on him throughout 1894, when it is believed he played with Fitzroy Juniors.
+After Collingwood lost to South Melbourne on June 1, 1895, the entire VFA competition was scheduled to take part in a charity fundraising day the following Saturday.
 It included some novelty events and a one-hour game between fierce foes Collingwood and Fitzroy.
 The Pies would go on to name a full-strength side.
 (It is not completely clear from the newspaper reports whether Eslick was chosen for this game, or for the ‘real’ game against Carlton the following week, though it sounded like the latter.)

 On the Tuesday before the charity game he took some time off from his job at the Yarra Falls Flour Mills and was having a kick on the Victoria Park oval with some other players when, according to The Age, he walked to the fence and sat down.